Shamimzz/ClothStore/README.md

 ➢ Users can Log in via ( Email & password, Google, Facebook) with firebase authentication

+➢ Admin can manage all products, services, user information as well Admin can add another admin.
 # Client Site contains:
 1.Header
 2.Banner part.